Why Earth has 4 seasons

-Many believe Earth’s changing distance from the sun causes the change in the seasons.
-But that is not the case.
-Instead, Earth has seasons because our planet’s axis of rotation is tilted at an angle of 23.5 degrees relative to our orbital plane – the plane of Earth’s orbit around the sun.
+Some assume our planet’s changing distance from the sun causes the change in the seasons.
+That’s logical, but not the case for Earth.
+Instead, Earth has seasons because our planet’s axis of rotation is tilted at an angle of 23.5 degrees relative to our orbital plane, that is, the plane of Earth’s orbit around the sun.

 Over the course of a year, the angle of tilt does not vary.
 In other words, Earth’s northern axis is always pointing the same direction in space.
 At this time, that direction is more or less toward the star we call Polaris, the North Star.
 But the orientation of Earth’s tilt with respect to the sun – our source of light and warmth – does change as we orbit the sun.
-In other words, the northern hemisphere is oriented toward the sun for half of the year and away from the sun for the other half.
-The same is true of the southern hemisphere.
+In other words, the Northern Hemisphere is oriented toward the sun for half of the year and away from the sun for the other half.
+The same is true of the Southern Hemisphere.

-When the northern hemisphere is oriented toward the sun, that region of Earth warms because of the corresponding increase in solar radiation.
+When the Northern Hemisphere is oriented toward the sun, that region of Earth warms because of the corresponding increase in solar radiation.
 The sun’s rays are striking that part of Earth at a more direct angle.
 It’s summer.

-When the northern hemisphere is oriented away from the sun, the sun’s rays are less direct, and that part of Earth cools.
+When the Northern Hemisphere is oriented away from the sun, the sun’s rays are less direct, and that part of Earth cools.
 It’s winter.

-Seasons in the southern hemisphere occur at opposite times of the year from those in the northern hemisphere.
+Seasons in the Southern Hemisphere occur at opposite times of the year from those in the Northern Hemisphere.
 Northern summer = southern winter.

 The tilt in Earth’s axis is strongly influenced by the way mass is distributed over the planet.
-Large amounts of land mass and ice sheets in the northern hemisphere make Earth top-heavy.
+Large amounts of land mass and ice sheets in the Northern Hemisphere make Earth top-heavy.
 An analogy for obliquity is imagining what would happen if you were to spin a ball with a piece of bubble gum stuck near the top.
 The extra weight would cause the ball to tilt when spun.

-Over long periods of geological time, the angle of Earth’s obliquity cycles between 21.4 and 24.4 degrees.
+Over long periods of geological time, the angle of Earth’s obliquity cycles between 21.1 and 24.5 degrees.
 This cycle lasts approximately 41,000 years and is thought to play a key role in the formation of ice ages – a scientific theory proposed by Milutin Milankovitch in 1930.